The Language of Approval: Identifying the Drivers of Positive Feedback Online: RQ1: Studying Causal Effects of Linguistic Attributes on Positive Feedback

 This score $\text{PC}_{i,k}$ is a scalar value representing how much that post ``aligns with'' or ``loads on'' that particular semantic dimension.
 Strong positive scores indicate greater alignment with this dimension, while strong negative scores indicate weak or even opposite alignment with the dimension.

 We then pick the top-30 and bottom-30 posts by PC scores for each principal component and perform manual inspection as well as cross-validation with GPT-5 model~\cite{openaiIntroducingGPT5} (\texttt{gpt-5-2025-08-07}) to interpret what the most aligned and unaligned posts within each dimension indicate.
 The prompt used can be found in \autoref{app:llm-prompt}.
+We found that GPT-5 interpretations matched manual inspection, strengthening our confidence in the dimensions extracted.
 By selecting the posts with the most extreme PC scores along each semantic axis, we hope to capture true signal in terms of what kind of content aligns with these dimensions.

 \textbf{Findings:} \autoref{tab:pc-dimensions} shows that a subset of semantic style dimensions exert clear, statistically reliable effects on whether a post reaches top–quartile score, while others provide \emph{directional}, but not decisive signals.
 Since features are $z$–scored, odds ratios reflect the change in odds for a 1–SD shift along each semantic axis, holding author baselines and community/time conditions constant.